 - Work Experience 5N1356 – Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
-Practise employability skills with a view to future planning
+Practise employability skills with a view to future planning.

 The course meets the needs of the security industry in line with the terms of the Private Security Services Act 2004.
 Career opportunities exist is every area of the private security industry.
 Employers in the industry specifically seek us out in the college in order to recruit and employ our graduates.
 The course is also designed for students who are interested in a career in An Garda Síochána, the Defense Forces, Prison Services or the Fire Services.
-All students can access the Jobs Advice Hub.
-Graduates can subscribe to ‘CCOC college jobs register’ and CCOC LinkedIn alumni for up to date vacancies and networking.

 - Fees: €500 including QQI examination fees.
 (Medical card holders exempt from €250).
 See payment for details.

 - QQI Level 5 Certificate in Security Studies 5M2110

 - QQI Component Maths 5N1833 (available as option in the evening for learners requiring Maths for progression).